minima-global/minidocs/docs/runanode/selectplatform/linuxvpsservice.md

 You may use the default Firewall manager for your server or alternatively use Uncomplicated Firewall (UFW).

-If you wish to use UFW, expand the instructions below:
+If you wish to use UFW, expand the instructions below.

+**After installing Minima, you must finish setting up the Firewall rules to ensure your node runs as expected.**

 <details>
 <summary> UFW initial setup instructions</summary>